Qualifying in Risk & Compliance: Charlotte Murray-Kohter

 Most of the time, I think you’ll be pleasantly surprised to know that a lot of people at the top in risk & compliance are not qualified lawyers.

-Do you have a question about qualification in the risk and compliance space?
-Give our team a call on 0207 117 2542, email us at firstname.lastname@example.org, or you can find your consultant's contact details here.
+Do you have a question about the risk and compliance space?
+Give our team a call on 0207 117 2542, email us at firstname.lastname@example.org, or you can find us on LinkedIn.

-Get all the latest Law Firm Risk & Compliance news in your inbox with our free fortnightly newsletter.
+Get all the latest Law Firm Risk & Compliance news in your inbox with our free monthly newsletter.
 We're here to keep you in the loop!